hphde/zabbix-vagrant/README.md

 Checkout repo, cd to it and run `vagrant up`

-Create `.env` file for alternatives and options with
+Create `.env` file for alternatives and options:

 ```ruby
 BOX='centos/7'